byoseph3/temp_repo_cs3210/instructions/lab2.md

 # Specification details

+- If the user-space code ever does a load or store of invalid memory (memory it doesn't have logical read or right privledges for) the kernel should kill the process.

 - You are expected to minimize the costs of operations.
 Operations costs include page-faults (100s of cycles) and copies (1000s-10000s of cycles).
 You should always prefer an additional page-fault to an unneeded copy.